-Loyola's School Counseling Program Made Me a Confident, Culturally Competent Counselor
+Loyola's School Counseling Program Made Me a Confident and Culturally Competent Counselor

 Gabriel “Gabby” Diener received her Bachelor of Science in Healthcare Management with minors in Spanish and business from Towson University.
 Following a different route, in 2018 Diener completed Loyola’s Master’s in School Counseling program.
 She then continued her studies at Loyola to pursue her Licensed Graduate Professional Counselor (LGPC) certification.
 Today, Diener is a child and adolescent therapist at a private practice in her hometown, Columbia, Md.
 We sat down with Gabby to learn more about her and her experience in Loyola’s school counseling program.